scoconno/scoconno.github.io/Time/measurement/notes.md

 Think of a standard second as 9,192,631,770 shakes of this crystal.
 A non-standard clock is accurate if it registers the same time as a standard clock, i.e., your wristwatch is accurate only if it says, say, that ten seconds have passed just when the atomic clock says that 10 seconds have passed (where 10 seconds just means 10*9,192,631,770 'shakes'.)

 But what does it mean for the atomic clock, now our standard, clock to be accurate?
-Surely, it is accurate only if the durations between ticks it measures are congruent.
+Surely, it is accurate only if the durations between the ticks it measures are congruent.
 But what does it mean for those durations to be congruent other than the clock registers them as congruent?

-**Diagnosis**
+## Diagnosis

 Consider the relationship between various measurement devices and what they measure: